Jcjc9521/zhihengwang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome!
+Welcome！

-Our group aims to integrate cutting-edge AI techniques with computing, design, and decision-making processes for large-scale structural and infrastructural systems.
-Our research interests encompass machine learning-based metamodeling, large-scale multi-hazard risk and resilience assessment, and AI-powered automated design, maintenance, and decision-making.
+Our group aims to integrate cutting-edge artificial intelligence techniques with the modeling, design, and decision-making processes of large-scale structural and infrastructure systems.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+We are particularly interested in:

+- **Uncertainty Quantification in science and engineering**
+- **Scientific Machine Learning**
+- **Risk and Reliability Analysis**
+- **Sensitivity Analysis**
+- **Bayesian Inference**

+We seek to develop intelligent, data-driven, and computationally efficient solutions for complex civil engineering challenges involving high uncertainty and limited information.